janvimadhu/SRE-Internship/README.md

      3. Perform operations to find the rate of growth change on hourly , daily , weekly , 15days and monthly and plot on the graph.
      4. Downsample the Data on daily and weekly basis.
      5. Generate Reports.
-     6. Predicting the next hwm value.
+     6. Predicting the next values using prohpet algorithm considering the seasonality and sudden spikes.